ergoplatform/ergodocs/docs/contribute.md

 It's no secret that the best way to learn something is to try and explain it - so keep a note of your progress while learning and claim some of the bounties available for [Tutorials and Guides for developers](https://github.com/ergoplatform/grow-ergo/issues/15)!

-## Grants
+### Grants

-Alternatively, you can tackle any of the bounties available on Ergo repositories, submit a grant request to the [Good Whale Fund](https://github.com/ergoplatform/grow-ergo/issues/13), [DarkFund0](https://github.com/ergoplatform/grow-ergo/issues/1) - or email us directly at the [ergo foundation](mailto:team@ergoplatform.org)
+Alternatively, you can tackle any of the bounties available on Ergo repositories, submit a grant request to the [Good Whale Fund](https://github.com/ergoplatform/grow-ergo/issues/13), [DarkFund0](https://github.com/ergoplatform/grow-ergo/issues/1) - or email us directly at the [ergo foundation](mailto:team@ergoplatform.org).

+The fastest way to get started is to start a [Raffle](https://ergoraffle.com/).
+This provides a clear funding goal, shows community support - and can be topped up by grant/foundation funding.

 ## General